SantoNinoNZ/santoninonz/README.md

 ## Managing Posts

 This site uses Markdown files with YAML front matter for posts, indexed in `public/posts-index.yaml`.
+The `posts-index.yaml` file is a manually maintained index of your posts.

 ### Adding a New Post